AnggaPutraa/postit-backend/README.md

 # PostIt - Backend
-PostIt Backend repositories.
 A RESTful API project built with the powerful NestJS framework.
-Provides a simple platform for creating posts and comments, similar to a simplified version of Twitter.
+Provides a simple platform for creating users, posts and comments.
 The API is secured using JWT authentication for enhanced security.